 Deep Conditioning Your Hair At Home

-Whether your hair is curly, straight, dry, or oily, a weekly deep conditioning treatment is highly recommended.
-Not only does the treatment make your hair more manageable, but the extra hydration keeps your sebaceous glands in check, ensuring that an optimum amount of sebum is produced.
+Whether your hair is curly, straight, dry, or oily, a weekly deep conditioning and moisturizing treatment is highly recommended.
+Not only does the treatment make your hair more manageable, but the extra hair hydration keeps your sebaceous glandsi XGlands present in the skin that release an oily/waxy substance called sebum. in check, ensuring that an optimum amount of sebum is produced.
 While both oil and water-based conditioning treatments work well for dry hair, a water-based deep conditioning treatment is recommended for greasy hair.

 1. Deep Conditioning With Shea Butter

 - Apply shea butter from the roots to the tips of your hair.
 If you have an oily scalp and dry hair, you can apply it from the mid-lengths to the tips.